 A student must complete the Declaration of Minor form available in the SCS.
 The minor will appear on the official transcript and all classes in the minor must be completed at the University of Richmond.
-Visit http://scs.richmond.edu/minor for more information.
+Visit http://scs.richmond.edu/degrees/minors/index. html.